tomas-skalicky/coin_trading_algorithms__python/README.md

 `currency_pair_evaluator.evaluate_one_time_frame_and_draw_and_close(..)` or
 `currency_pair_evaluator.evaluate_multiple_time_frames_and_draw_and_close(..)`.

-NOTE 2: This script is not used for a real trading, hence no secrets are necessary.
+NOTE 2: This algorithm is not used for a real trading, hence no secrets are necessary.

 ## Dictionary